“I am so stressed out!”

 If money is a tool which we need to accomplish tasks, then the next natural question is what is the task?
 You will need to mindfully, prayerfully ask the Holy Spirit to lead you in knowing what the money purposes, tasks are for you and your family.
 The tasks that need to be accomplished will look different for each family, but God will, in His goodness, show you exactly what He wants you to accomplish with the money He has given you.

 When we have settled on God’s purpose for our money, then we can begin devising a plan for our money.
 Financial stability has never been achieved without a plan.
 Whether it is a business, a person, a nation, no one has ever attained financial stability without a plan.
-Everyone’s plan will look different, but most plans will have a few basic tenants, which are also based on the word of God.
+Everyone’s plan will look different, but most plans will have a few basic tenets, which are also based on the word of God.

 - Giving to God’s House- 2 Corinthians 9:7 Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.